Peter Russell-Clarke

-Biography
+Russell-Clarke was known for his television program Come and Get It and his rogue down-to-earth "Aussie larrikin" charm and his trademark catchphrases including "G'day", "Rippers".
+"You beaut" and "Where's the cheese?"
+He had been a food ambassador to the United Nations.

+Life and career

-Clarke is best known for his television cooking shows.
-He hosted a five-minute television show called Come and Get It, which aired on the Australian Broadcasting Corporation for nine years during the 1980s, broadcasting over 900 episodes.
-He frequently used the Aussie greeting G'day at the start of segments of Come and Get It.
+Peter Russell-Clarke was born in Ballarat on 19 September 1935.
+He was generally considered Australia's first celebrity chef, known principally through his television cooking shows.
+He hosted a five-minute television show called Come and Get It which aired on the Australian Broadcasting Corporation for nine years during the 1980s, broadcasting over 900 episodes.
+He frequently used the Australian greeting "G'day" at the start of segments of Come and Get It.

-He was chef for the Prince of Wales' Silver Jubilee dinner.

-He has written and published several cookbooks and books about food.
-He has also illustrated several books, including works of fiction for children.
-Russell-Clarke is an accomplished painter, and began his career as a freelance cartoonist.
+He authored and published around 35 cookbooks and books about food.
+He also illustrated several books, including works of fiction for children., as well as being a food consultant for numerous magazines including New Idea and Woman's Day.

+Russell-Clarke was an accomplished painter, and began his career as a freelance cartoonist, he created political cartoons and the comic strip Ben Bowyang for The Herald in Melbourne.

-In the period 1975–79 Russell-Clarke was the spokesman in several highly successful and much discussed campaigns on behalf of the Victorian Egg Board and the Australian Dairy Corporation.
+From 1975 to 1979, Russell-Clarke was the spokesman in several highly successful and much-discussed campaigns on behalf of the Victorian Egg Board and the Australian Dairy Corporation.
 Victorian egg sales rose 5% in three years.

+Clarke died after complications from a stroke in Melbourne, Australia, on 4 July 2025, at the age of 89.